Skip to content

 • Far from being a mental drain, parenthood seems to rewire gray matter for improved empathy and emotional regulation.

-• A recent study published in Nature Scientific Reports found that couples who co-parent together display similar brain activity, suggesting they become greatly attuned to each other.
+• A 2020 study published in Nature Scientific Reports found that couples who co-parent together display similar brain activity, suggesting they become greatly attuned to each other.

 • These findings suggest time spent parenting together improves care, coordination, and empathy.

-• When they say parenting changes you, what follows is typically a refrain of ways the wee one will break you.
-Consider “mommy brain,” the folk psychology that having a baby decays a woman’s mind to flighty, forgetful, scatterbrained mush.
+When they say parenting changes you, what follows is typically a refrain of ways the wee one will break you.
+Consider “mommy brain,” the folk psychology theory that says having a baby decays a woman’s mind to flighty, forgetful, scatterbrained mush.

-There is some truth to mommy brain—and the less discussed but no less lethargic daddy brain.
-It’s not the mushy mind part.
-That can be chalked up to sleep deprivation and a hectic schedule.
-Give mommy or daddy the day off and a solid 8 hours of sleep, and watch their mental acuity snap back to top shape.
+There is some truth to mommy brain—and some truth to the less discussed but no less lethargic daddy brain.
+It’s not the mushy mind part; that can be chalked up to sleep deprivation and a hectic schedule.
+Give mommy or daddy the day off and a solid eight hours of sleep, and watch their mental acuity snap back to top shape.

 The true part is that parenthood has been shown to alter our brains.
-It does this through neuroplasticity, the process by which the brain alters its physical structure through learning and environmental interaction, and neurogenesis, the forming of new neurons in certain brain regions.
+Parenthood does this through neuroplasticity, the process by which the brain alters its physical structure through learning and environmental interaction, and neurogenesis, which is the forming of new neurons in certain brain regions.

-A recent study published in Nature Scientific Reports suggests that these cerebral redesigns may have the ability to not only make us better parents but better partners as well.
+A 2020 study published in Nature Scientific Reports suggests that these cerebral redesigns may have the ability to make us not only better parents but also better partners.

 Using functional near-infrared spectroscopy, the researchers measured the couples’ brain activity in their prefrontal cortex—an area of the brain associated with planning, emotional regulation, and executive functions.